anywhichway/reasondb/README.md

 ### Loading

-Users of Chrome 54.0 and greater can use the file at src/index.js so long as node-uuid is loaded first (57K):
+Users of Chrome 54.0 and greater can use the file at src/index.js so long as node-uuid is loaded first (67K):

 ```
 <script src="../node_modules/node-uuid/uuid.js"></script>
 <script src="../src/index.js"></script>
 ```

-A browserified version is located at browser/reasondb.js (185K).
+A browserified version is located at browser/reasondb.js (203K).
 It will operate in Chrome, Firefox, Microsoft Edge (although Edge fails with localStorage).
-Chome is almost twice as fast as either Firefox or Edge.
+Chome is almost twice as fast as either Firefox or Edge. **Note***: The unit tests only work reliably in Chrome.
+However, this is due to how the tests are written and/or the behavior of Mocha and Chai.
+In some cases the tests and examples are "decafinated" and print to the console rather than the browser page.

 ```
 <script src="../browser/reasondb.js"></script>
 ```

 NodeJS 6.x users can use a smaller babelified version with normal `require` syntax.
-The code actually loaded is in `lib/index.js` (105K):
+The code actually loaded is in `lib/index.js` (124K):

 ```
 require("index.js");